RedisLabs/redislabs-docs/content/rs/administering/database-operations/flush-db-crdb.md

         a16fe643-4a7b-4380-a5b2-96109d2e8bca     crdb1                3       cluster3.local
         ```

-    1. To flush the CRDB, run:
+    1. To flush the Active-Active database, run:

         ```src
         crdb-cli crdb flush --crdb-guid <CRDB_GUID>